-It seems that according to Mullā Ṣadrā, these two types of virtues are common in terms of being existential, being gradational, being optional, being advantageous, and being necessary, although they differ in some characteristics such as being rational or not, having stability or not, and the amount of importance, because some moral virtues such as courage and chastity are not considered intellectual.
+It seems that according to Mulla Sadra, these two types of virtues are common existential, gradational, being being being advantageous, and being necessary, although they differ in some characteristics such as being rational or not, having stability or not, and the amount of importance, because some moral virtues such as courage and chastity are not considered intellectual.
 Also, all moral virtues are psychical dispositions and have permanent state and are fixed and established in the soul, but only some intellectual virtues have the permanent state, and that is specific to the final stage of the perfection of the theoretical reason, in which man is connected to the active intellect and separates from the body.
 In terms of importance, intellectual virtues are superior to moral virtues and are in priority, and for this reason, the perfection of practical reason is considered a prelude to the realization of the perfection of theoretical reason.
 Nevertheless, in Mullā Sadrā's view, some moral virtues, such as practical wisdom and secondary virtues derived from it, are part of intellectual virtues.